st255/mnist-autoencoder-study/README.md

 )
 ```

 In this study first an optimal configuration for the architecture has to be found and analysed.
 This is made via experimentation with `autoencoder_training_lab.ipynb`, which is especially designed to simplify and automate this task.
 Once found an optimal configuration and having checked the statistics of the resulting model, it can be benchmarked.
+To ensure the reliability of the results each parameter was tested with three different loss functions (MSE, L1 and SSIM) and the losses are averaged over 10 trainings to reduce variation.
+It is important to keep in mind that L1 and SSIM both offer far better results than MSE in image reconstruction.

 ## Parts Of The Study